 With new social platforms popping up daily, protecting copyrights while still sharing and promoting music is quite the task for independent artists.
 Independent labels, publishers, and distributors lack access to the same tools as the majors, including manual claiming in YouTube’s Content ID, which is restricted to rightsholders who “demonstrate a need for the feature and an advanced working knowledge of Content ID.”
 They may also have less negotiating power with enterprise platforms for direct licensing deals, and fewer resources for managing the onslaught of emerging platforms.

-Pex is tackling this problem with our Attribution Engine, the first real-time marketplace for platforms, rightsholders, and content creators.
-Attribution Engine enables user-generated content (UGC) platforms that distribute music via their creators’ uploads to license the music before it’s published.
+Pex is tackling this problem with our Attribution Engine, the copyright solution for the creator economy.
+Attribution Engine enables content-sharing platforms that distribute music via their creators’ uploads to license the music before it’s published.
 Here’s how it works: First, rightsholders register their catalog and metadata in Pex’s registry.
 Next, they set licensing policies for each of their pieces of content to inform a platform if a song can be distributed and under what commercial terms.
 They can also block songs from being distributed to prevent leaks and manage releases effectively.
 Finally, every time an upload is made to a platform, the registry is referenced, identifications are made, and policies are enacted, all within seconds.

 The best part…independent rightsholders can join the Pex registry at no cost, and the registry is open to all rightsholders, regardless of catalog size.

 Four ways Attribution Engine benefits independent music rightsholders